-Based on the most recent data, it’s easy to conclude that a significant portion of people is actually not looking forward to Christmas this year.
+Based on the most recent data, it’s easy to conclude that a significant portion of people are not looking forward to Christmas this year.

 - According to Statista, 18% of UK adults agree that Christmas is pure stress.
 39% feel like there are too many expectations linked to Christmas.
 And 5% say their family always fights over the holidays.

 - A survey from the APA conducted in November 2022 discovered that 31% of adults (and 39% of parents) expect to feel more stressed this holiday season, mainly due to the inability to afford holiday gifts and meals.

 Do you already know that the holiday season tends to be stressful in your family?
 Or do you want to do everything you can to make it magical instead of overwhelming?
 Either way, the following are the tips you can implement as a parent to cope with holiday stress.

 Set Your Intention to Enjoy the Company of Your Loved Ones

 One of the leading causes of stress is a lack of control over the outcomes of life’s situations and an overwhelming list of responsibilities.
 And when you combine these two factors with the high expectations during the holidays, it’s no surprise that we end up feeling tense or exhausted.

 As a parent, it’s easy to become lost trying to make everything perfect when, in truth, perfection is almost always unattainable — especially when there are children involved.